Examining the Prevalence and Dynamics of AI-Generated Media in Art Subreddits: Background

 \subsection{Online Communities}

-Online communities have been a popular topic of study for internet researchers.
-One relevant theory to online communities is the concept of communities of practice (CoP)~\cite{wenger1999communities,wenger1996we,lave1991situating,mcdonald2016communities,wenger2002seven}, where groups of people who share a common interest come together to explore these ideas, share, and improve their practice.
+Online communities have been an important object of study for internet researchers.
+One theory that applies to online communities, and is especially relevant to the work here, is the concept of communities of practice (CoP)~\cite{wenger1999communities,wenger1996we,lave1991situating,mcdonald2016communities,wenger2002seven}, where groups of people who share a common interest come together to explore these ideas, share, and improve their practice.
 CoP theory emphasizes that members engage in collective learning through shared practices, discussions, and activities, as is the case in Reddit art-based communities.
 Broadly speaking, online communities often wrestle with tradeoffs between different priorities, such as growth and attracting newcomers, sustainability, content quality, and fostering a sense of virtual belonging~\cite{kairam2022social, lin2017better, hwang2021people, kraut2012challenges}.
-Recent work on Reddit mapped subreddits into five archetype, which relate to different ways they produce a sense of community~\cite{prinster2024community} In this work, we are interested in art communities, which are probably most aligned with the \textit{Content Generation} archetype from that work, and aim to understand how such a community of practice might be impacted by AIGC.
+Recent work on Reddit mapped subreddits into five archetype, which relate to different ways they produce a sense of community~\cite{prinster2024community}.
+In this work, we are interested in art communities, which are probably most aligned with the \textit{Content Generation} archetype from that study, and aim to understand how such a community of practice might be impacted by AIGC.